Flying When Pregnant

 Check your travel insurance to ensure it covers medical costs related to your pregnancy, including premature delivery.

 Don’t forget to ask if the airline requires any medical documents.
-And even if it doesn’t, it’s still a good idea to take a letter from your obstetrician or midwife stating:
+And even if it doesn’t, it’s still a good idea to take a letter from your midwife stating:

 - your pregnancy is normal with no complications

 - your expected delivery date

 - if you’re expecting more than one baby

 Airport metal detectors are not dangerous for pregnant women as the low-level exposure is similar to the electromagnetic field given off by many everyday home appliances.

 Where possible, choose your seat in advance and ask for one with extra legroom.
 This will give you more space for your bump, too!